-Held annually since 1995, the UVA Children’s Service of Remembrance celebrates the lives of children.
+Held annually since 1995, the UVA Health Children’s Service of Remembrance celebrates the lives of children.
 We gather together to honor their courage.
-We remember the love they shared with their families and the team members at UVA Children’s.
+We remember the love they shared with their families and the team members at UVA Health Children’s.

 Who Can Attend the Service?

-Parents, family members, and friends of UVA Children’s patients who have died within the past two years, either in the hospital or at home, may attend.
+Parents, family members, and friends of UVA Health Children’s patients who have died within the past two years, either in the hospital or at home, may attend.

-The 2023 Service of Remembrance
+The 2024 Service of Remembrance

-This year, the service will again be held virtually.
-Join us on October 14, 2023, at 12 p.m. (noon) to attend the Service of Remembrance.
+This year, the service will be held virtually and in-person October 19, 2024, at 12 p.m. (noon).

 Helping Children Cope